Some children of past residents didn’t live to grow up.

 In the beginning years of the 1900s, U.S. Congressman Thomas Chandler Thacher owned the property.
 His family eventually sold it to local historians Charles F. Swift and Ella Bray.
 At some point in time, they sold it to the Simpkins family.
 Sometime along the way this once private residence became an inn, putting it to work, to help with the taxes and maintenance.

 In 1979, the Simpkins family sold it to Malcolm Perna, an enthusiastic historical preservationist.
 At the time of the sale, Yarmouth Port Colonial House was due for a renovation.
-New owner Malcolm Perna did extensive work to create three intimate dining rooms, large guest rooms with private bathrooms.
+Perna did extensive work to create three intimate dining rooms, and large guest rooms with private bathrooms.
 The carriage house was turned into suites and a conference area that could seat 135 people.
 “The 10-guest room carriage house behind the 11-guest room main house was renovated with new floors, new paint and new furnishings to create more of an uncluttered modern look.”

 HISTORY OF MANIFESTATIONS

 Premature passing, a suicide, and someone’s love of this home are the main causes for it having resident spirits.